ludesdeveloper/kubernetes-talk/README.md

 with it's dependency so you can run it anywhere.
 ### **How to Get Your Hands Dirty with Container**
 1. Get your hands dirty with linux
+> Every command used in Dockerfile is mostly unix, linux based command
 2. [Install Docker](https://docs.docker.com/get-docker/)
 3. [Create Dockerfile](https://docs.docker.com/language/python/build-images/)
 ### **Source**